fluxninja/aperture/docs/content/guides/api-quota-management/openai.md

   bucket will fill at `40000 tokens per minute`.
 - `Interval`: It specifies the time duration in which `fill_amount` is applied.
 - `Limit by label key`: This field specifies the label that is used to determine the unique token bucket.
-It is set to `api_key` meaning that a tocken bucket would get initiated for each OpenAI key.
+It is set to `api_key` meaning that a token bucket would get initiated for each OpenAI key.

 - `Priority label key`: This field specifies the label that is used to determine